-Interest in Shares and Options As at the date of resignation (16 October 2015) Mr Trlin held an
+Interest in Shares and Options As at the date of resignation (16 October 2015) Mr Trlin held an interest in 3,703,092 shares in the Company.

-Directorships held in other listed entities Mr Trlin does not hold any directorships in other listed entities.
+Mr Trlin does not hold any directorships in other listed entities.

 Mr Rocco Tassone Non-Executive Director